temp-remember-to-delete/docker-hy.github.io/data/part-3/section-2.md

 Let's set up a deployment pipeline from GitHub to a host machine.
 We will demonstrate this using your local machine, but the same steps can be used for Raspberry Pi or even a virtual machine in the cloud (such as one provided by [Hetzner](https://www.hetzner.com/cloud)).

-We will use GitHub Actions to build an image, push the image to Podman Hub, and then use a project called "Watchtower" automatically pull the image from there.
+For both Docker and Podman, we will use GitHub Actions to build an image, push the image to Docker Hub

+For Docker, we will then proceed with a project called "Watchtower" automatically pull the image from there.

+For Podman, instead of Watchtower we will use systemd.

+## GitHub Actions

 Let's work with the repository [https://github.com/podman-hy/podman-hy.github.io](https://github.com/podman-hy/podman-hy.github.io) as it already has a Podmanfile and the GitHub Actions config for our convenience.